-Credit Union Service Organizations - Shares in two credit union service organization (CUSO) are recorded at fair value with changes in value reported in net income.
+Credit Union Service Organizations - Shares in two Credit Union Service Organization (CUSO) are recorded using the equity method of accounting with changes in value reported in net income.
 Income and losses are recognized based on the Credit Union's ownership applied to the earnings in the CUSO for the applicable period.

 Purchase premiums and discounts are recognized in interest income using the interest method over the terms of the securities.
 Declines in the fair value of available-for-sale securities below their cost that are deemed to be other than temporary are reflected in earnings as realized losses.
 In estimating other-than-temporary impairment losses, management considers (1) the length of time and the extent to which the fair value has been less than cost, (2) the financial condition and near-term prospects of the issuer, and (3) the intent and ability of the Credit Union to retain its investments in the issuer for a period of time sufficient to allow for any anticipated recovery in fair value.
-Gains and losses on the sale of securities are recorded on the trade date and the costs of securities sold are determined using the specific identification method.
+Gains and losses on the sale of securities are recorded on the trade date and the costs of securities sold are determined using the specific identification method